 With summer in full swing and temperatures rising, managing your pasture in the summer can become a difficult task.
-When not looked after properly, pastures can become overgrazed, over run with weeds (some which may be toxic), and with insufficient rainfall the entire pasture could be in poor condition.
-In order to prevent your pastures from become nutritionally deficient, here are some tips for managing summer pastures.
+When not looked after properly, pastures can become overgrazed, overrun with weeds (some which may be toxic), and with insufficient rainfall, the entire pasture could be in poor condition.
+In order to prevent your pastures from becoming nutritionally deficient, here are some tips for the management of summer pastures.

 Rotate, Rotate, Rotate

 The best way to keep pastures healthy and providing good quality nutrition is to prevent overstocking and when needed, rotate horses off pasture for six weeks to allow for adequate re-growth before re-introducing horses.
 In general, pastures that are stocked with more than 1 horse for every two acres will not be able to withstand grazing for much more than a couple of weeks, especially during the dry summer season.
 Furthermore, if overstocked pastures become badly overgrazed, it is much more difficult and expensive to rehabilitate them with seeding and fertilizing.
 This type of pasture also tends to grow a variety of weeds and noxious plants.
 Hungry horses will eat whatever is available to them and this can be a problem if they ingest plants that are poisonous.